La Verne Football Camps

-Christopher Krich is in his sixth season as head coach of the University of La Verne football team.
+Christopher Krich enters his eighth season as head coach of the University of La Verne football team.

 After taking over prior to the 2011 season, Krich oversaw a massive overhaul that culminated in a 2015 SCIAC Football Championship and the Leopards' first appearance in the NCAA Football Championship since 1994.